Hexagram 22賁Grace

 The line branches, bottom-up, follow the Li-below / Gen-above najia composition for Grace: 卯 (line 1), 丑 (line 2), 亥 (line 3), 戌 (line 4), 子 (line 5), 寅 (line 6).
 Read against the Gen palace, whose element is earth, the six-relatives assignments are: line 1 卯 (wood) — officer-ghost (官鬼); line 2 丑 (earth) — siblings (兄弟); line 3 亥 (water) — wealth (妻財); line 4 戌 (earth) — siblings (兄弟); line 5 子 (water) — wealth (妻財); line 6 寅 (wood) — officer-ghost (官鬼).

-The shi line at position 1 carries officer-ghost (卯, wood), the element that controls the Gen palace’s earth — the actor stands at the bottom of the hexagram in a position structurally pressed on by the palace’s controlling force, which is what makes the line-1 instruction to adorn the feet and walk on foot a discipline of working from beneath constraint rather than from above it.
+The shi line at position 1 carries officer-ghost (卯, wood), the element that controls the Gen palace’s earth — the mover stands at the bottom of the hexagram in a position structurally pressed on by the palace’s controlling force, which is what makes the line-1 instruction to adorn the feet and walk on foot a discipline of working from beneath constraint rather than from above it.
 The ying line at position 4 carries siblings (戌, earth), the same element as the Gen palace itself — the receiving position is the palace’s own native ground.
-The structural correlate of the Tuan’s 柔來而文剛: the yielding receiving position shares the palace’s element while the firm actor at the bottom carries the controlling force that calibrates the adornment.
+The structural correlate of the Tuan’s 柔來而文剛: the yielding receiving position shares the palace’s element while the firm mover at the bottom carries the controlling force that calibrates the adornment.

 For a cast, this static layer records the palace, generation label, shi and ying positions, each line's branch and six-relative, moving-line positions, transformed hexagram, and the use-spirit selected by question category.
 The public page keeps that structure as a method note rather than as default reading text.

-Audit status: unaudited_draft.
+Audit status: beta.
 The static-layer tables are pulled from the standard 京房纳甲 sequence and have not yet been cross-checked against the three reference texts named in the methodology.
 Errors should be reported against the v0.1.0 rule version in the GitHub rules directory.

 For the full pipeline (how the static layer reaches the AI interpretation), see Methodology → Najia engine.